botttos/DialogueManagerForVideoGames/README.md

   ```

-## Dialogue Manager Classes and methods
+## Dialogue Manager Classes and Methods

 We are going to make a dialogue manager for a game with low quantity of dialogues, so instead of read all the files from XML each time we want to print it, It's more optimal load all the dialogues from XML file and allocate them in to memory.

 If you are going to make a bigger game or a complex dialogue system, you should read the dialogues directly from the XML because provides more organization and free memory.

-Said that we get started with the code:
+Said that, we get started with the code:

 Our DialogueManager must have a vector of dialogues
 ```